Noratrieb/blog/content/posts/box-is-a-unique-type.md

 Now construct a box, get a pointer to it, and pass the two to the function.
 Run the program...

+... and everything is fine.
+Let's run it in release mode.
+This should work as well, since the optimizer isn't allowed to change observable behaviour, and an assert is very observable.
+Run the progrm...

 ```
 thread 'main' panicked at 'assertion failed: `(left != right)`
   left: `0`,